ibm-cloud-docs/vpc/vsi_is_encrypt_custom_image.md

    Plan ahead for importing keys by [reviewing your options for creating and encrypting key material](/docs/key-protect?topic=key-protect-importing-keys#plan-ahead).
 For added security, you can enable the secure import of the key material by using an [import token](/docs/key-protect?topic=key-protect-importing-keys#using-import-tokens) to encrypt your key material before you bring it to the cloud.
    {: tip}

+   The state of the customer root key (CRK) directly affects the availability of your encrypted image.
+If the CRK is suspended, deactivated, or destroyed, the wrapped data encryption key (WDEK) cannot be unwrapped, and any virtual server instance that uses the encrypted image cannot start.
+For more information, see [Key states and transitions](/docs/key-protect?topic=key-protect-key-states).
+   {: important}

 3. Use your customer root key (CRK) to wrap, or protect, the unique passphrase that you used to encrypt your image with LUKS encryption.
 In the image encryption example, we used the passphrase `abc123`.